kevinventullo/FloatingPointGeo/README.md

 - `float32.html`, `float64.html` — self-contained Leaflet maps (PNG embedded as
   a data URI, so no external assets).
-The overlay is rendered in **Web Mercator** so it lines up with the basemap; a labels/boundaries layer sits *above* the heatmap, and there's a log color legend plus an info box
+The overlay is rendered in **Web Mercator** so it lines up with the basemap; a labels/boundaries layer sits *above* the heatmap, and there's a log color legend plus an info box (see e.g. https://kevinventullo.github.io/FloatingPointGeo/float32.html for    the actual hosted page)
 - `granularity_float{32,64}_{metric}.png` — the raw overlay images

 ## Hosting on GitHub Pages